In This Article:

 In the Stats tab, the six most popular (among your recipients) mailbox providers are visible.
-Click the Report button to the right to jump to the full list with additional stats.
+Click the See all button to the right to jump to the full list with additional stats.
 You may also enter the Mailbox Providers tab in the menu directly to see the same stats.

 To the right, you can see the list of categories, also showing the six most commonly used ones with the corresponding stats.
 Click the Report button to view the full list or use the Email Categories tab in the menu to the left.

 Using categories is vital for proper reporting in Mailtrap.

 You will probably send many types of emails - welcome emails, onboarding sequences, re-engagement campaigns, or simple password reset emails.
 Tracking the deliverability or open rate for all emails at once won’t give you very actionable insights.